 Unschooling places, projects and odds and ends

-Capitol Days: For the second year, Sarah participated in this 4-H immersion experience to state legislature, including a full mock bill session and brunch with her lawmakers.
+Capitol Days: For the second year, Ashar participated in this 4-H immersion experience to state legislature, including a full mock bill session and brunch with her lawmakers.
 She loves it.

 From ginger to gingerbread: Based on, I think, a display of fresh ginger in the grocery store, we got into an evening-long conversation on how ginger becomes gingerbread.